giuseppe-crea/Battleships/README.md

 The Contract has 3 main phases composed of a certain number of sub-phases each.
 Roughly, we can divide the state of the contract in terms of the state of an individual game within the contract.
 Each ‘game’ goes through:
-1. Instantiation
+1. Instantiation:

     This phase begins when the game is first created by a user and ends when both users send in their board.

-2. Game phase
+3. Game phase:

     This phase is comprised of 4 sub-phases which model the turns of the two players, in a cycle.
 These phases are, in order:
-	a.
-Player 1’s firing round, during which player 1 can declare a spot on his opponent's board to fire on.
+    1. Player 1’s firing round, during which player 1 can declare a spot on his opponent's board to fire on.
-	b.
-Player 2's answer round, when player 2 is required to propose proof of whether a boat was hit or not.
+    2. Player 2's answer round, when player 2 is required to propose proof of whether a boat was hit or not.

-3. Payment phase
-	In this phase the winner's board is validated and they are paid out.
+4. Payment phase: In this phase the winner's board is validated and they are paid out.
 The game is then deleted from storage.

 ### Data Structures